HoangLongHotarou/OperationalizingML/README.md

     ![alt text](./img/image-30.png)

 1. Use a REST endpoint to interact with a Pipeline

+    The published pipeline overview page
     ![alt text](./img/image-27.png)

+    In the jupyter notebook, I consumed the publised pipeline endpoint to submit pipeline run.
     ![alt text](./img/image-28.png)

 1. Pipeline completed run